exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/03_Beyond the Basics/06_Global vs. Local Scope/index.md

 * Do our best to document exported types, constants, variables, and functions -- it's good practice

 * Generally try to export as few fields as possible

+### Limitations of Go Access Control

+The primary limitation that developers from Java-like languages will notice is that you can only manage access by package -- not by class (or file, since Go doesn't have classes -- just structs).
+In reality, this tends to be a non-issue, but it is something to keep in mind for those who are used to having more granular control!